Resources

 Isn’t food safety certification difficult?

-By standardizing the on-farm food safety documentation process our Group GAP program builds a network of farms that share safety and quality standards.
-Through our training program we assist farmers with record keeping, risk assessments, and implementation of food safety practices.
-This approach makes it easier than ever for your farm to become food safety certified.
+By standardizing the on-farm food safety training and documentation process our GroupGAP program builds a network of farms that share safety and quality standards.
+Through our training program we assist operations with record keeping, risk assessments, implementation of food safety practices, and document management.
+Our food safety team regularly networks with USDA and food safety professionals across the country to share best practices.This approach makes it easier than ever for your farm to become food safety certified

 I’m new to farm food safety!
 What records should I start with?